THINGS TO DO IN SUMMER

 - Give passionfruit and roses slow release fertiliser and a seaweed drink.

 - Reminder - shade new plantings with shade cloth, nylon curtains or umbrellas in the very hot weather to protect from heat stress until established.
-Avoid direct contact with nylon and your the plants as it may burn them in the heat.

 - Check for red spider mite & mealy bug on shade plants & roses.
 Use EcoNeem or DE.

 - Feed mangoes, bananas and potted citrus with liquid fertiliser.
 Do monthly until March.

 - Tie down climbing roses horizontally to encourage more lateral growth and flowers.
 Use velcro, pantyhose or Ezy Ties to avoid ring barking.
 Check under ties for pests.